juliema/aTRAM/doc/introduction.md

 ![atram.py step 3](images/atram_step_3.png?02 "aTRAM step 3")

-## The assembled contigs become the new bait sequences for the next iteration
+### Assembled contigs become the new bait sequences for the next iteration

 Assemblies are improved by an iterative approach: in the second iteration, the assembled contigs replace the original query, and are blasted against the